 Heat exchanger

-Steam based, domestic espresso machines will normally have a heat exchanger.
-These coffee makers typically have a single boiler system.
-A heat exchanger is necessary because two different temperatures are required for foaming or steaming milk (for cappuccino and latte), where the temperature needs to be boiling in order to create steam, and for brewing espresso, where the temperature needs to be cooler so that the coffee isn’t burned.
+based, domestic will normally have a heat exchanger.
+These coffee makers typically have a single system.
+A heat exchanger is necessary because two different are required for foaming or steaming milk (for and ), where the temperature needs to be boiling in order to create steam, and for brewing espresso, where the temperature needs to be cooler so that the isn’t burned.
 The heat exchanger adjusts the temperature of the boiler.